- App & Features

 - Research Studies

 How Does WHOOP Measure Sleep, and How Accurate is It?

-We are proud to announce that the University of Arizona recently completed an independent validation of our sleep staging analytics, which was published in the Journal of Clinical Sleep Medicine.
+The University of Arizona completed an independent validation of our sleep staging analytics, which was published in the Journal of Clinical Sleep Medicine.
 In this study, participants’ sleep was studied using polysomnography (PSG), the gold-standard of sleep tracking, while also wearing WHOOP.
 The study overwhelmingly showed that the accuracy of WHOOP was excellent when compared to PSG, thus demonstrating WHOOP to be a reliable, non-invasive wearable for sleep tracking.
 According to Dr. Sairam Parthasarathy, MD, who is a professor of medicine at the University of Arizona College of Medicine-Tucson and director of the Center for Sleep and Circadian Sciences, “The accuracy of WHOOP as a wearable and its availability compared to the limited accessibility of polysomnography may in the future facilitate better population-health management."
 To summarize the study’s key findings:

 - The WHOOP sleeping respiratory rate algorithm was shown to be within 1 breath per minute of gold standard truth.

 - The WHOOP sleeping heart rate was shown to be within 1 beat per minute of EKG.

 - Using WHOOP was shown to be associated with improvements to sleep quality.